Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Aurkitu/README.md

 ## A word on space complexity

-We can easily see that `words` is `Θ(n)`, but what about `characterPositions` and `index`?
-Since there's only a limited number of letters and of positions they can take in a word, the number of keys in both those maps in going to be `Θ(log n)`.
-However, each value in front of those key is a set which size will grow linearly as more words are added.
+We can easily see that `words` takes up `Θ(n)` space, but what about `characterPositions` and `index`?
+Since there's only so many possible letter and position combinations, the number of keys in both those maps in going to be `Θ(log n)`.
+However, each value in front of those key is a set, which size will grow linearly as more words are added.

-So, both structures are actually `Θ(n log n)` in size complexity, which gives us an overall `Θ(n log n)` space complexity for the Aurkitu.
+So, both structures take up `Θ(n log n)` space, which gives us an overall `Θ(n log n)` space complexity for the Aurkitu.

+## TODO

+- the `searchChunk` method's algorithm can be improved to avoid some unnecessary steps ;

+- a method to _remove_ words from the Aurkitu has to be added.